jm1021/churchofjesuschrist/_posts/2023-10-15-philippians-colossians-paul.md

 10 For we are his aworkmanship, created in Christ Jesus unto good works, which God hath before ordained that we should walk in them.

 2 Nephi 25:23
-23 For we labor diligently to write, to apersuade our children, and also our brethren, to believe in Christ, and to be reconciled to God; for we know that it is by bgrace that we are saved, after all we can cdo.
+23 For we labor diligently to write, to apersuade our children, and also our brethren, to believe in Christ, and to be reconciled to God; for we know that it is by grace that we are saved, after all we can cdo.

-Christ makes holy
+### Christ makes us holy

+IMO, Grace is our motto.
+It is not healthy to have checklist for all the things we can do for Christ.
+Here is my simple list, recognizing Christ as one who can make me holy ...

+- Born Again.
+Make and renew covenants to be "born again" and "becoming his sons and daughters" Mosiah 27:25
-- In life Jesus is with us.
+- Sacrament prayers.
+Keep Jesus is with us, always remember him.
-- Make covenants to feel close to the Lord
-- Think Celestial, end in mind
-- Love God, love your fellow man
+- Great Commandments.
+Love God, Love your fellow man.
+- Think Celestial, keep the end in mind.
+Prophet Nelson.

 ### Armor of God

+Philippians 4:8
+We believe in being honest, true, chaste, benevolent, virtuous, and in doing good to all men” (A of F 1:13).

 Put on the full armor of God